Ethiopia Lodges at a glance

 Simple but modern, the rooms boast French windows leading out onto a lawn and terrace for visitors to enjoy.
 Activities include swimming in the lodge’s pool and horseback riding, as well as dining in the restaurant overlooking the mountains.

 At an astounding 3200 metres, the Simien Lodge is the highest altitude lodge anywhere in Africa and offers a wonderful experience for visitors.
 Guests have their very own tukul, a traditional round house with thatched roofing, decorated with local artwork and boasting solar-powered underfloor heating for when the temperature drops at night.
 Built using sustainable materials, this lodge is run with the local environment and communities in mind.

-The Simien Lodge is a great choice for those wanting to explore the Simien Mountains, as it is a perfect base for trekking and exploring.
-The Simien Lodge is a great place to see Gelada Monkeys, as large troops of them can be found playing around the grounds of the lodge.
+The Simien Lodge is a great choice for those wanting to explore the Simien Mountains, as it sits within the park itself so is a perfect base for trekking and exploring.
+The lodge is a great place to see Gelada Monkeys, as large troops of them can be found playing around the grounds of the lodge.

 Tip from Brilliant: as the rooms are clustered together, ask for one at the edges to get a better view from your balcony.

 Prices start at $120 in low season, and $265 at peak times.